Major Requirements (SF State Bulletin: Degree Requirements)

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||

-Any of our lower division courses are great for Freshman year.
-We recommend:
+Any of our lower-division courses are great for Freshman year.

 History 101 (or comparable A3 GE Critical Thinking course) This is a variable topic course that focuses on interesting topics such as zombies as a way to consider race, capitalism, and public health.
 SF State Studies (SJ) Social Justice